anharmonic/anharmonic.github.io/thermal2-manual.md

 ### Output format
 #### SMA calculation
 When doing a SMA calculation the tk.x code will produce two output files:
 1. A file named $prefix.$grid_size.out, where $prefix is the input value of prefix and $grid_size is the size of the integration grid (e.g. “20x20x20”).
+This file will contain one line per configuration, in each line you will:
+- 1 the configuration number,
+- 2 the value of sigma
+- 3 the temperature
-This file will contain one line per configuration, containing 1) the configuration number, 2) the value of sigma 3) the temperature 4-6) the diagonal elements of the thermal conductivity Kxx, Kyy and Kzz 7-12) The off-diagonal elements of K, in this order:  Kxy, Kyz, Kyz , Kyx, Kzx, Kzy.
+- 4→6 the diagonal elements of the thermal conductivity Kxx, Kyy and Kzz
+- 7→12 The off-diagonal elements of K, in this order:  Kxy, Kyz, Kyz , Kyx, Kzx, Kzy.

-If the option store_lw is used, several more files will be created, containing all the quantities required to recompute the SMA thermal conductivity by hand:
+If the option store_lw is used, several more, potentially very large, files will be created.
+They contain all the quantities required to recompute the SMA thermal conductivity:
-1. q.$prefix.$grid_size.out: the list of q-vectors (3 columns, in cartesian coordinates of 2π/alat) and their respective weight (1 columns)
+- 1 q.$prefix.$grid_size.out: the list of q-vectors (3 columns, in cartesian coordinates of 2π/alat) and their respective weight (1 columns)
-2. freq.$prefix.$grid_size.out: the phonon frequencies (in cm-1, 3x number of atoms columns)
+- 2 freq.$prefix.$grid_size.out: the phonon frequencies (in cm-1, 3x number of atoms columns)
-3. lw.$prefix.$grid_size.out: the phonon FWHM (in cm-1, 3x number of atoms columns)
+- 3 lw.$prefix.$grid_size.out: the phonon FWHM (in cm-1, 3x number of atoms columns)
-4. vel.$prefix.$grid_size.out: the phonon groups velocity, x,y and z for each band (in Rydberg units, 9x number of atoms columns)
+- 4 vel.$prefix.$grid_size.out: the phonon groups velocity, x,y and z for each band (in Rydberg units, 9x number of atoms columns)

-In the tools directory you can find a mathlab/octave script recompute_sma.m to recompute the thermal conductivity by hand starting from these files.
-It is not completely automatic and it has no user interface, it is just a template for you to edit.
+In the “tools” directory you can find a mathlab/octave script [recompute_sma.m](#recompute-smam) to inexpensively recompute the thermal conductivity starting from these files.

 #### CGP calculation
 When a CGP calculation several files are created: one with the results at the last iterations for all the configurations and one file for each configurations with the results at each iteration.
 The thermal conductivity K is always in W/(m·K).
 1. A file named $prefix.$grid_size.out, where $prefix is the input value of prefix and $grid_size is the size of the integration grid (e.g. “20x20x20”).
-This file will contain with the results from the last completed iteration of the code, one line per configuration, containing 1) the configuration number, 2) the value of sigma 3) the temperature 4-6) the diagonal elements of the thermal conductivity Kxx, Kyy and Kzz 7-12) The off-diagonal elements of K, in this order:  Kxy, Kyz, Kyz , Kyx, Kzx, Kzy.
+This file will contain the results from the last completed iteration of the code, one line per configuration, with these columns:
+- 1 the configuration number,
+- 2 the value of sigma
+- 3 the temperature
+- 4-6 the diagonal elements of the thermal conductivity Kxx, Kyy and Kzz
+- 7-12 the off-diagonal elements of K, in this order:  Kxy, Kyz, Kyz , Kyx, Kzx, Kzy.

 2. A file for every input configuration, named $prefix.$grid_size_s$XX_T$YY.out, where $XX is the smearing in cm-1 and $YY is the temperature in Kelvin.
-A line is appended to each file at each iteration containing: 1) the number of the iteration, 2) the value of sigma 3) the temperature 4-6) the diagonal elements of the thermal conductivity Kxx, Kyy and Kzz 7-12) The off-diagonal elements of K, in this order:  Kxy, Kyz, Kyz , Kyx, Kzx, Kzy.
+A line is appended to each file at each iteration.
+The columns are the same as the previous file, except that column 1 contains the iteration number.

 ## Common input cards
 ### QPOINTS
 The “QPOINTS” card instruct the code to start reading a list of nq q-points, nq has been previously entered in the namelist.
 On the same line as QPOINTS thre optional keywords can be specified:

-*cartesian (DEFAULT)*
+#### cartesian (DEFAULT)
 The points will be specified on Cartesian axis in units of 2π/alat, where alat is the lattice parameter.
 This is the default behavior of the code and is equivalent to not specifying any keyword.

-*crystal*
+#### crystal
 The points are going to be specified on the basis of the reciprocal lattice vectors.

 In the default, “cartesian” and “crystal” cases, the code will now start reading the q-points, one per line.
 After the q-point cooordinates, each line can optionally include an integer number, np, which instructs the code to make a straight path from the previous point to this one formed by np+1 points.